spacetelescope/drizzlepac/doc/source/runastrodriz.rst

-These solutions will not result in perfect alignment to the GAIA catalog, due to temporal uncertainties in the calibration of the instrument's field of view relative to the FGS's used to point and to guid the telescope during the observations.
+These solutions will not result in perfect alignment to the GAIA catalog, due to temporal uncertainties in the calibration of the instrument's field of view relative to the FGS's used to point and to guide the telescope during the observations.
 This uncertainty can be up to 0.5 arcseconds, but it still represents a significant improvement in the absolute astrometry from the 1-sigma of 1 arcsecond for previous WCS solutions.

 All observations
 taken after Oct 2017 already used guide-star coordinates based on GAIA, so no new WCS was needed as it would simply be the same as the pipeline default WCS.
+However, if ``updatewcs`` computes the new ``a priori`` WCS on-the-fly for a new IDCTAB for observations taken after Oct 2017, it will be given the 'GSC240' (or newer) label in the `WCSNAME` to indicate the type of WCS being applied to the image.

 HSC30: Hubble Source Catalog WCSs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^